 Definite descriptions, exactly like quasi-names, have presuppositions, but such presuppositions are individuating, that is to say they restrict the reference (and allow us to reach the referent).
 So, if I say ‘The king of England’ I am not only referring to the person who inherited the title but also to Charles.
 As we know well, presuppositions can be cancelled in negative sentences, so if I say ‘The king of France is not wise, because there is no king of France’ here I cannot reach a referent (or the referent) because the presupposition, being cancelled, cannot provide any referent.
 A presuppositional account is a nice way to recognize that an expression can have a referent and also express a mode of presentation (which, in this case, plays a role in individuating a referent).
 Proper names can be considered cases of a similar type, as here we also have a presupposition that restricts the referent, although it does not individuate it completely.
 So, ‘John is there’ is an utterance that refers to John under the mode of presentation ‘John’, presupposing that he is called ‘John’, and the mode of presentation serves to restrict the reference, although it does not completely individuate it through a concept.
 Quasi-names used in an indexical way (‘Dad’ uttered among two brothers) also presuppose some conceptual materials (who is my dad), but these materials are not individuating, given that the quasi-name functions like a name).
 Notice that when you deny a sentence with a definite description, you can cancel the presupposition.
 But with quasi-names you cannot (Dad has not arrived I have no dad).
 So quasi names side with proper names, rather than with definite descriptions.
 You cannot say ‘John did not arrive because no one is called John or because the person I have in mind is not called ‘John’’.
 We should now ask, given that ‘Dad’ is directly referential, that its presupposition cannot be cancelled, why should the quasi-name take the form of a quasi-definite description, why should it contain conceptual materials.
 But this is akin to the problem of non-restrictive relative clauses.
 The non-restrictive relative clause adds additional information, but is not individuating.
 If I say ‘John, who is so clever, should have realized that this was a trap’ I secure the referent through the use of the name, certainly not through the relative clause.
 So, a quasi-name stands for a name, but the conceptual material that is available is not individuating because it is not restrictive.
-More or less we can interpret it as ‘You, dad’, in which case ‘Dad’ is an apposition similar in structure to a non-restrictive relative clause. ‘you’ is there but unexpressed.
+More or less, we can interpret it as ‘You, dad’, in which case ‘Dad’ is an apposition similar in structure to a non-restrictive relative clause. ‘you’ is there but unexpressed.
 While ‘You’ is generally not used for calling people, ‘You Dad’ or ‘You John’ can be so used.

 I want to finish this paper with some final considerations indebted to Jeshion (2009).